openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 echo "net.ipv4.ip_forward = 1" | sudo tee /etc/sysctl.d/01-ipforward.conf >/dev/null
 sudo sysctl -p /etc/sysctl.d/01-ipforward.conf
 ```
-Second, setup forwarding from local interface to the tun0.
+Second, setup forwarding on the firewall from local interface to the tun interface created by ziti (tun0).

 Find the local interface first, if you have only one local interface, this command can help you find the name of the interface.
 ```bash